-Example: Harold is walking more since starting work as a golf caddy.
-SME allows him to buy a wheeled walker to use in his work.
-The Medicaid State plan denied coverage of this equipment because it didn't deem his work-setting needs medically necessary; but the waiver knows his work is necessary for his life in the community.
+Example: Harold has been walking more since he started his work as a golf caddy and is going to use SME to buy a wheeled walker that he can sit down on when he gets a chance.
+Medicaid State plan denied coverage of this equipment because they didn't deem his work-setting needs medically necessary, but the waiver knows his work is necessary for his life in the community.